ippontech/cpe-tp/README.md

 6) Now we have 2 subnets, in the AZ a: one public and one private.
 But it's not highly available at the moment.
 If the AZ a fails, our applications deployed in those subnets would not be able to recover.
 Let's now create 4 new
 subnets:

-* 2 new public subnets in AZ b and AZ c;
+* 2 new public subnets in AZ b and AZ c
-* 2 new private subnets in AZ b and AZ c as well.
+* 2 new private subnets in AZ b and AZ c as well

-Each of these subnets should have 256 IP addresses each.
-The public subnets IP addresses should be within the `10.1.0.0/22` CIDR block and the private subnets should be within the `10.1.4.0/22` CIDR block.
+Each of these subnets should have 256 IP addresses each (`/24`), and none of them should overlap.

-> Note: a `/22` contains 1,024 IP addresses.
+> Note: a `/24` contains 256 IP addresses.
 You can use this [IP address site](https://www.ipaddressguide.com/cidr) to help you set up your subnet's CIDR blocks.

 7) (optional) Start an EC2 instance manually inside the AWS Console assigned to one of your public subnets.